Fustli/iot-plant-monitoring-system/README.md

 - 🔒 Users can only access their own devices
 - 🆔 Unambiguous device identification
 - 📡 Preferred protocols: MQTT, CoAP, or Matter

 ---

+## 👷 Working on the project

+### ServerModule
+#### Specifications
+- 💻 Contains the python server, on which the business logic runs
+- 📁 Deals with Postgresql DB operations
+- 📡 Handles incoming MQTT message from sensors and controllers
+- 📱 Provides interfaces to the frontend applications
+- 🌲 Provides the Plant Monitoring System™️ business logic

+### Usage
+- 🐍 Create a virtual environment with Python 3.12.10 (e.g. with conda) and activate it
+- #️⃣ conda create -n plant_server python==3.12.4
+- #️⃣ conda activate plant_server
+- 📃 Install the requirements.txt
+- #️⃣ pip install -r requirements.txt
+- ✔️ Now you are all set to work on the ServerModule

+---